karthikc0711/Audiobook-reader/README.md

 `

 #### Note:
-This code can read all the printable text from a PDF file/ Book for reference I attached a book 'Zero to one ' pdf flie bellow.
+This code can read all the printable text from a PDF file/ Book.

+for reference I attached a book 'Zero to one ' pdf flie bellow.